spotify/helios/docs/user_manual.md

 specified number of seconds before undeploying.
 Optional, defaults to `0` for no grace period.

+The CLI will prevent you from creating a job that contains both a grace period and a static port, as these two options conflict with each other (the new container cannot be started if the external port is in use by the old container) and often cause `rolling-update` timeouts.

 #### healthCheck
 A health check Helios will execute on the container.
 See the health checks section below.
 Optional.